Monday, April 27, 2015

-For more chances to win, follow me on Twitter and retweet this giveaway.
+For more chances to win, follow me on Twitter and retweet this giveaway with the hashtag #2MagicalMinutes.
 I'm at @la_story.
 Or you can "Like" the L.A.
 Story Facebook page and share the giveaway.

 Just be sure to leave extra comments telling me you did so.